 If police are unable to charge the perpetrator, it does not mean that they don’t believe you.
 It just means that they do not have enough evidence lay charges.
 Sometimes more information may emerge at a later date, and a perpetrator can be charged years after a sexual crime was committed.

 Director of Public Prosecutions

-The case will now be handed over to the Director of Public Prosecutions (DPP).
+The case will now be handed over to the Office of the Director of Public Prosecutions (DPP).
 The DPP is the independent prosecuting authority of serious crimes under law in each state on behalf of the community.
 The DPP’s role is to decide whether the prosecution of a defendant should proceed, and then to represent the safety of the community by presenting the case in court.
-This is an odd distinction – the DPP will assign a solicitor to the case, and later a Crown prosecutor who will lead the prosecution team, but they are not representing you; this isn’t even your case – you are the key witness in the state’s case against the perpetrator, who is a threat to the safety of the community.
+This is an odd distinction – the DPP will assign a solicitor to the case, and later a Crown prosecutor or external contracted barrister who will lead the prosecution team, but they are not representing you; this isn’t even your case – you are the key witness in the state’s case against the perpetrator, who is a threat to the safety of the community.
 All criminal matters are handled by the state in this way.